maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Democracy, where everyone is heard from

 Every character having a POV is less a novel and more a focus group.
-Omniscent POV novels must have an authoritative voice that can pick up other voices as needed.
+Omniscient POV novels must have an authoritative voice that can pick up other voices as needed.

 #### Reading Over Your Shoulder, or the characters hear each other's thoughts

 Characters shouldn't respond to others' interior monologues as if they heard it.
 Any knowledge they have must have been gained in a plausible way.

-#### The Paradign Shift, where the characters are of one mind
+#### The Paradigm Shift, where the characters are of one mind

 One character's new insight shouldn't automatically be acted on by the others.
 This quickly pulls the reader out of the novel.

 #### The Service Interruption, there the POV suffers a temporary blackout

 Withholding info is fine, but don't abruptly pull the reader from the scene.
-Avoid using any info in a scene that you'd need to redact in the middle.
+Avoid using any info in a scene that you'd need to remove in the middle.

 **Tip:** Avoid the following POVs

-* Innocent bystanders or mayflys
+* Innocent bystanders or mayflies
 * Someone smarter than the author that'd know if someone was a bad idea or not
 * A nearby inanimate object